mibur1/psy111/book/statistics/10_Multilevel_Models/1_Multilevel_Reg.md

 print(model2_fit.summary())
 ```

-From the above result, we conclude the average relationship between `Days` and `Reaction` to be X.XXXX, indicating the fixed slope across individuals.
-More specifically, this coefficient can be interpreted as the expected increase in  `Reaction` across all individuals (`Subject`) provided a 1-unit increase in `Days`.
-The variance of the random intercept is X.XXXX and the Level-1 residual variance is X.XXXX.
+Lets look at this output row for row:

+- `Intercept`: The intercept (251.405) represents the estimated average reaction time at Day 0, across all subjects.
+This is the baseline level of Reaction when `Days = 0`.
+The z-value, which calculated by dividing the coefficient by the standard error, indicates that the intercept is significantly different from zero (p = 0.000).
+- `Days`: The average relationship (slope) between `Days` and `Reaction` is 10.467.
+The coefficient for Days (10.467) indicates that, on average, for each additional day,
+the reaction time increases by approximately 10.47ms.
+This suggests a positive relationship between `Days` and `Reaction`, meaning reaction times tend to increase as the days progress.
+The high z-value (13.015) and low p-value (0.000) confirm that this effect is statistically significant.
+- `Group Var`: The variance of the random intercept is 1378.232.
+This value indicates how much individual subjects vary in their average reaction times at `Days = 0`.
+A higher variance suggests greater variability among subjects’ intercepts, meaning individual differences play a significant role in determining reaction times.

 ### Model 3 - The random intercept and random slope model